-- Sidewalks, their maintenace, construction and management is governed by Section 22 of the Hot Springs Code or Ordinances.
+- Sidewalks, their maintenace, construction and management is governed by Chapter 22 of the Hot Springs Code or Ordinances.
 Key points of the ordinance are:

 - All sidewalks shall be constructed of concrete and their width is based on their zoning district.